-The increase in depreciation and amortization for the three months ended March 31, 2015 compared with the same period in 2014 was primarily due to increased levels of capital expenditures in 2014, which were primarily related to the relocation of our San Diego office building and capitalized software.
+The increase in depreciation and amortization for the three and six months ended June 30, 2015 compared with the same periods in 2014 was due to increased levels of capital expenditures, primarily related to capitalized software.

 Restructuring Charges

 Restructuring charges primarily represent expenses incurred as a result of our expansion of our Service Value Commitment initiative.
 These charges relate primarily to consulting fees paid to support our technology transformation as well as employee severance obligations and other related costs and non-cash charges for impairment.
 Also included in the restructuring charges are expenses incurred as part of our Fortigent restructuring.
 See Note 3.
 Restructuring, within the notes to unaudited condensed consolidated financial statements for further detail.